12.4 C

 Enchanting flower beds, tree-lined walkways, and expansive lawns are all features of the park.
 It is perfect for outdoor activities, picnics, and just lounging in the sun.
 There are plenty of tables and benches for guests to enjoy the park’s natural splendor.

-The Vitabergs Parkteater is one of the park’s historical treasures.
+The Vitaberg Parkteater is one of the park’s historical treasures.
 This open-air theater comes alive in the summer with theater performances, concerts, and dance shows.
 In the charming setting of the park, locals and visitors come together to take in these artistic experiences.

 A peaceful haven and center of culture